Anny-Moon/PDB-parser_for_dummies/README.md

 ................00000................................................................................................................................................................................................00000................................

 *****************************************
-If you want to rewrite dat-file with only one segment call ./pdb-reader (without arguments) for instructions.
+If you want to rewrite dat-file with only one segment, call ./pdb-reader (without arguments) for instructions.
 ```